ipfs-shipyard/js-ipfs-level/README.md

   * `ipfsOptions` (object).
 [IPFS options object](https://github.com/ipfs/js-ipfs#advanced-options-when-creating-an-ipfs-node).
   * `log` (LevelDown-compatible database that stores the log)
   * `ipfs` (IPFS object): an IPFS object instance.
 If you already can provide an IPFS object, pass it in here.
+  * `retainLog` (boolean, defaults to false`): whether or not the log should be retained.
+Besides wasting storage space, setting this option to `true` provides no direct benefit, except if you want to somehow explore the log database.

 # Default arguments